"The unexamined code is not worth writing" --Socodes

 a bit about me:

 I'm currently living in Singapore as a researcher at the Adaptive Computing Lab advised under the inspirational Professor David Hsu.
 This is after receiving my Master's at Brown University where I had the tremendous pleasure of conducting research under Professor Stefanie Tellex at the Human To Robots Lab.

-My experiences has mainly consisted of developing machine learning algorithms for object-based perception and reasoning, resulting in research on Partially Observable Markov Decision Processes (POMDPs) for robotics.
+Inspired by cognitive science, my research has mainly consisted of developing machine learning algorithms for object-based decision-making, with a focus on reasoning under uncertainty with Partially Observable Markov Decision Processes (POMDPs) for robotics.
 I'm interested in studying attention and how can AI agents function under computational resource constraints that are imposed on perception and reasoning: for example, humans do not see a visual scene as pixels, rather they are able to pick out objects of interest and selectively reason about them.
 How is this possible? and more importantly...
 How does this influence decision-making?